albinmedoc/homebridge-cleanmate/README.md

 | High   | 20  |
 | Medium | 40  |
 | Low    | 60  |

+## Room cleaning
+To start the Room Clean Mode, you can enable/disable the room switches.
+The cleaning will start after x seconds specified as roomTimeout in config (default 30s).
+This is the time you have to enable/disable another room.
+The timeout will restart every time you make a change.

 ## How to get the authentication code
 Currenly there is no easy way to get the authentication code (please let me know if there is).